Joebenitus/roman-numerals/README.md

 _This project will take in a user inputted number to convert to roman numerals.
 This project was built to practice using various loop types._

+## Specifications for Pig Latin
+1. Behavior: Get a return for intervals of 1000
+Input: "1000, 2000, 3000"
+Output: "M, MM, MMM"

+2. Behavior: For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay".
+Input: "pig latin"
+Output: "igpay  atinlay"

+3. Behavior: If the first consonants include "qu", move the "u" along with the "q".
+Don't forget about words like "squeal" where "qu" doesn't come first!
+Input: "quiet squeal"
+Output: "ietquay ealsquay"

+4. Behavior: For words beginning with "y", treat "y" as a consonant.
+Input: "yellow yacht"
+Output: "ellowyay achtyay"

 ## Setup/Installation Requirements

 * _open terminal_